michal-minarik/naser/README.md

 Your SFDC date format (default: %d.%m.%Y):
 ```

 That's it.
-Now the script will open a controlled Firefox browser and load all the tasks.
+Now the script will open a controlled Firefox browser and load all the tasks (as EMEA SE Activity taks).
 Once it's done you will see the message:

 ```bash
 Reporting done